hydropandas.io package

 • meteo_var (str) – observation type.

-• start (pd.TimeStamp or None) – start date of observations.
+• start (pd.Timestamp) – start date of observations.

-• end (pd.TimeStamp or None) – end date of observations.
+• end (pd.Timestamp) – end date of observations.

 • settings (dict) – settings for obtaining data